 The work tasks below are executed by the different CSCs according to their decisions and coordinated.
-The work package needs several types of tasks in
+The work package needs several types of tasks in order to contain the necessary activities to secure adequate development of the meteorological quality of the CSCs:

 The task MQA3.1 "System performance monitoring" includes a) regular production of verification and diagnostics from operational systems, b) coordinated model feedback to the consortium from NWP users, c) feedback of special relevance to the consortium coming from local teams.
 MQA3.2, MQA3.3 and MQA3.4 consider diagnosis of and possible actions to alleviate model weaknesses regarding, respectively, processes in the free atmosphere, at the surface and as a consequence of data-assimilation.
-As a consequence this implies possible suggestions for modified or new code to be included in next common model cycle(s).
+As a consequence this implies possible suggestions for modified or new code to be included in next common model cvcle(s).